-Well, before we delve into what simple arbitrage is,it is only good to know what arbitrage means in its general terms as used in the crypto context.
-So,we all know that crypto currency is still in its infancy and its market is spread across the globe.
-With that in mind, we also are aware that at sometimes, there can be price variations between coin exchanges.
+Well, before we delve into what simple arbitrage is, it is only good to know what arbitrage means in its general terms as used in the crypto context.
+So, we all know that crypto currency is still in its infancy and its market is spread across the globe.
+With that in mind, we are also aware that at times, there can be price variations between coin exchanges.
 Whenever this situation arises, some crafty traders rush to cash in on this opportunity.
-That is to mean, they buy crypto coins where they are selling at low prices and then proceed to sell them where prices are higher, thereby raking in huge profits from the exchange.
+That means they buy crypto coins where they are selling at low prices and then proceed to sell them where prices are higher, thereby raking in huge profits from the exchange.

 For example, assuming that the price of Ripple XRP is being sold at 0.58 on Binance, and 0.56 on Bitstamp, an immediate opportunity for making a profit of 0.02 exists when you get the difference of the two.